ahhchooey/simon_says/README.md

 ------

 This is the game Simon Says.
+Just do as Simon says.

 ------